 - You don’t have to take pills to sleep better, and that kind of sleeping solution is best discussed with your doctor.
 What I will recommend ingesting is herbal tea.
 The herbs and vapors can help sooth you and prepare you for sleep.
 This one is a bit obvious and also arguably the easiest.
 I thought about not including it on the list, but it definitely belongs here, even if it might already be your first step in achieving better sleep.

 - Similar to herbal tea but less common, is the use of aromatherapy through a combination of essential oils in conjunction with the above tips.
 Essential oils are incredibly versatile and effective, but most of all I enjoy the benefits of aromatherapy.
 Nature’s Truth® guarantees that each essential oil is derived from 100% all natural plant sources and uses optimal, honest extraction methods.
 This kind of aromatherapy really helps with a new wellness routine and is a great way to improve sleep.
+There are also wearable diffusers like bracelets that diffuse essential oils if you prefer to keep them close.
 I turn to Good Nite™ for aromatherapy that helps me get a better night sleep.
 I also like lavender spray for a more well rested feeling.
 Muscle Ease™ is another soothing topical mist that Eric finds helpful in particular.
 All of these are paraben and gluten free.
 These essential oils and others are available at Walgreens, CVS, Target.com and select Target locations, HEB, Meijer, ShopRite, Rite Aide and Harmon/BBB.
 I went to Walgreens.
 Make sure to check out the save $1 coupon.

 See here for or more ways to #EmbraceEssentialOils.